-Housed in a stately 1925 Georgian structure in the northernmost corner of Riverdale, PS 81 has a respectful, unified tone; well-structured lessons; and consistency throughout the building.
+Housed in a stately 1925 Georgian structure in the northernmost corner of Riverdale, PS 81 has a safe and respectful tone, strong leadership and arts residencies throughout the grades.

-Fifth graders serve as big brothers and sisters to younger students.
-When children stand to recite Shakespeare some speak with Russian, Dominican or Pakistani inflections, a fact this community celebrates.
-There are classes in dance, visual art, music and drama.
+The school works to create a cohesive and welcoming tone.
+Fifth graders serve as “big brothers” and “big sisters” to younger students.
+The parent coordinator hosts an evening of art making for families, among many other activities.
+When children stand to recite Shakespeare in one of the arts residencies, some speak with Russian, Dominican or Pakistani inflections, a fact this community celebrates.

-Principal Anna Kirrane was assistant principal at PS 81 for nine years before taking over in October 2012.
-She arrives at 6:30 am each day to be available to anyone with concerns, and takes the time to greet parents who drop by.
-Kirrane attended boarding school in Ireland as a girl, and is of Irish heritage.
-She urges all parents to "share your rich heritage with your child."
+Principal Anna Kirrane was assistant principal at PS 81 for nine years before taking the helm in October 2012.
+She arrives at 6:30 am each day to be available to anyone with concerns, and takes time to greet parents who drop by.
+Kirrane attended boarding school in Ireland as a girl, and is of Irish heritage; she urges all parents to "share your rich heritage with your child."

 After a year of getting to know children, teachers select 25 to 30 kindergartners for placement in the school's accelerated program, which begins in 1st grade.
 The make-up of the class is determined by reading levels, as well as "work ethic and ability to move forward," said Kirrane.
 Students usually work a grade ahead and a child must keep up with the work to remain in these classes.

-There are no separate music, art or science rooms but there are two full-time art teachers (visual art and music/drama), and the children study dance, visual art, music and drama in a series of arts residencies throughout the grades.
+There are no separate music, art or science rooms but there are two full-time arts teachers (visual art and music/drama), and the school has its own planetarium.

-SPECIAL EDUCATION: Each grade features at least one team-teaching classroom, where students with special needs are taught alongside peers in general education.
-The school has three small "self-contained" classrooms for children with special needs only.
+SPECIAL EDUCATION: Each grade features at least one ICT (integrated co-teaching) classroom, where students with special needs are taught alongside peers in general education.
+The school has four small "self-contained" classrooms for children with special needs only.